 As a business owner, you have a lot to think about and juggle.
-Much of your value comes from making strategic decisions that help your business grow.
-But when your days are consumed with managing human resources, for example, and handling all the administrative work that goes with it, you can’t be as effective in taking your business where it needs to go.
+One of the most challenging things are benefits for your employees.
+But much of your value actually comes from making strategic decisions that help your business grow.
+But when your days are consumed with managing human resources, for example, and handling all the administrative work what goes with it, you can’t be as effective in taking your business where it needs to go.

 Think about employee benefits.
 In a competitive job market, how a company approaches benefits and perks matters.
 When you approach it strategically, not only can it attract quality job candidates, it can also help you retain current employees.
 In Glassdoor’s 2018 survey, 48% of workers said they would apply to a job if attractive benefits and perks were offered.
 And 44% of workers assessed their potential to remain in a job long term based on whether the company is transparent about pay and benefits.
 In other words, the right benefits package is important, but so is how you administer, communicate about, and update it over time.